 Note: If outdoor temperature is below freezing, store the traction unit in a garage to keep it warmer and aid in starting.

 Stopping the Engine

-- 1. Move the throttle lever to the slow (turtle) position.
+- Move the throttle lever 3/4 of the way to the Fast position.

-- 2. Lower the loader arms to the ground.
+- Lower the loader arms to the ground.

-- 3. Turn the ignition key off.
+- Turn the ignition key off.